dojo/docs/dojo/require.rst

 Cooperation with addOnLoad
 ---------------------------

-dojo.require works directly with `dojo.addOnLoad <dojo/addOnLoad>`_.
+dojo.require works directly with :ref:`dojo.addOnLoad <dojo/addOnLoad>`.
 While modules are being loaded, any addOnLoad functions will wait until all dependencies are solved before firing again.

 Additionally, you can re-call addOnLoad anytime you immediately call dojo.require, in order to ensure the modules and dependencies are ready.
 Even after page load!